Author: Dr Chin-Yun Lin, Dermatology Registrar, Auckland Hospital, New Zealand, 2010.

 Severe eczema herpeticum may affect multiple organs, including the eyes, brain, lung, and liver.
 It can rarely be fatal.

+Eczema herpeticum can be diagnosed clinically when a patient with known atopic dermatitis presents with an acute eruption of painful, monomorphic clustered vesicles associated with fever and malaise.
 Viral infection can be confirmed by viral swabs taken by scraping the base of a fresh blister.
-Several tests are available.
+Several laboratory tests are available.

 Eczema herpeticum is considered as one of the few dermatological emergencies.
 Prompt treatment with antiviral medication should eliminate the need for hospital admission.